What You’ll Learn 📊

 exporting data,...

-To enable efficient analyzing process for acquired measured data you must leave the DewesoftX Measure mode and enter the Analysis mode to perform the following procedures:
+To enable an efficient analysis process for the acquired data, you must exit DewesoftX Measure mode and enter Analysis mode, where you can carry out the following procedures:

 Data file action | Description |